gethinode/hinode/exampleSite/content/en/blog/bootstrap-elements.md

 {{</* /button */>}}

 {{</* collapse id="collapse-1" class="p-3 border rounded bg-primary-subtle" */>}}
     Some placeholder content for the collapse component.
-This panel is <i>hidden by default</i> but revealed when the user activates the relevant trigger.
+This panel is *hidden by default* but revealed when the user activates the relevant trigger.
 {{</* /collapse */>}}
 {{< /example >}}